 Every year our staff help British Nationals who need to apply for an Emergency Travel Document (ETD) because they can’t find their passport or it has expired.
 Following these simple suggestions and tips can help you avoid the need to apply for an ETD.

 British Nationals can find themselves in need of an ETD because they haven’t kept their passports safe.
-In cities across the Caribbean, we frequently encounter customers who have accidently left their passport in the back of a taxi or have misplaced it after clearing immigration at the airport.
+In Santo Domingo, we frequently encounter customers who have accidently left their passport in the back of a taxi or have misplaced it after clearing immigration at the airport.
 Being careful with your passport can make all the difference in avoiding the need for an ETD.

 Reading travel advice on Gov.UK will provide you with essential information about crime rates, remind you of thefts by gangs targeting tourists’ vehicles and remind you to be vigilant with bags when travelling.
 Savvy travelers know that the key to a successful trip is to avoid having a passport stolen.